UBC-OpenRobotics/SpeechRecognition/README.md

 You can download the language model from [here](https://sourceforge.net/projects/cmusphinx/files/Acoustic%20and%20Language%20Models/Archive/US%20English%20HUB4WSJ%20Acoustic%20Model/)

-Then you need to place it in `/usr/local/share/pocketsphinx/model/en-us/en-us`
+Then you need to place its contents in `/usr/local/share/pocketsphinx/model/en-us/en-us`